18 Great Companion Flowers for Vegetables (Complete Guide)

 Here are some pairings that I’ve tried and enjoyed in my own garden.

-• yellow or orange calendula with Ruby Red swiss chard or Bulls’ Blood beets (the dark leaves of the chard and beets make the flowers pop)
+• Yellow/orange calendula with Ruby Red chard or Bulls’ Blood beets – Dark leaves make bright flowers pop

 bright orange marigolds companion planted with basil with dark purple leaves